 October 5, 2022

-I was awake early too, which meant the sky was still dark when I departed around 7:30 am.
+I was awake early, too, which meant the sky was still dark when I departed around 7:30 am.
 The town’s sole bar/cafe wasn’t even open yet.
 However, there was a small hotel on the far end of town just past the public albergue that had its lights on.
-And it was serving a pilgrim’s breakfast consisting of brioche toast, coffee, and orange juice.
+It was serving a pilgrim’s breakfast, consisting of brioche toast, coffee, and orange juice.

 I’m not much of a juice drinker, but I’ll take coffee and a few thick slices of brioche any day of the week.
 My mom makes this thick braided loaf of brioche bread during the holidays.
 It holds so many pleasant family memories for me.
 Thus, breakfast felt like a nostalgic taste of home!